ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the Tealium tag and creates a data layer/data object for your Wordpress site.
+Adds the Tealium tag and creates a data layer/data object for your WordPress site.

 == Description ==